BEHIND the

 The Art of Stolen Art

-This project was the final project of my study 'graphic design' at SyntraPXL.
-The main goal was to create a completely new branding for a fictional event where digital and analogue elements come together.
+This project was the final assignment of my Graphic Design studies at SyntraPXL.
+The goal was to develop a complete visual identity for a fictional exhibition where digital and analogue art experiences come together.

-"The logo, inspired by a missing piece stolen from an artwork, quite literally symbolises the “strength” an art piece loses when a fragment is taken from it."
+"The logo, inspired by a missing piece stolen from an artwork, symbolises the loss and incompleteness caused when part of an artwork is taken away."

 2024